ComicSphinx/ComicSphinx/README.md

 - 👋 Hi, I’m @ComicSphinx
 - 👀 I’m interested in QA, also insterested in software development (authomatization of routine processes, web apps, desktop apps).
 - 🌱 I’m currently working as software testing engineer (manual and automatization testing and studying security testing)
-- 📫 I'm use next languages: C, Python, SQL, Java
+- 📫 I'm use next languages: C, Python

 <!---
 ComicSphinx/ComicSphinx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.